Sorooshi/CANUS/README.md

  # Clustering Attributed Network Using the Steepest descent (CANUS) Methods

- This repository contains the source code and data set of our manuscript entitled " A Filtered Gradient Descent Clustering Method to Recover Communities in Attributed Networks", Soroosh Shalileh, Under Review at PLOS ONE.
+ This repository contains the source code and data sets of our manuscript entitled " A Filtered Gradient Descent Clustering Method to Recover Communities in Attributed Networks", Soroosh Shalileh, Under Review at PLOS ONE, 2024.

 ### Abstract
 An attributed network is a network in which in addition to the network structure each